anelyabegimbetova114/assignment_2/README.md

 # assignment_2
-Install Dependencies:
-Begin by installing the required packages.
-In this assignment, we use the Web3 package.
-Make sure your package.json file includes the necessary dependencies.

 Configure INFURA and Sepolia TestNet:
 Utilize INFURA as your Ethereum node provider, specifically connecting to the Sepolia TestNet.
 Ensure your MetaMask is set up and connected to this TestNet.